luizbgomide/sovereign/rules.md

 ### Advancement Benefits

+### Advancement Benefits

-**More HP.** To determine their new maximum, they roll their <strong id="hp-progression">HP Progression</strong> for each level they now possess, adding their CON to each die.
+**More HP.** To determine their new maximum, characters roll their <strong id="hp-progression">HP Progression</strong> for each level they possess, adding their CON to each die.
 No individual die can be reduced below 1 point, even with a negative CON.
-If the total roll is greater than their current maximum HP, they take the roll.
+If the total roll exceeds their current maximum HP, they take the new total.
 Otherwise, their maximum HP increases by one.

-**Better Saves.** Their saving throw scores decrease by one, making it easier to succeed on saving throws by rolling equal or over it.
-As a first level character has saving throw scores of 15, reaching second level would lower them to 14, modified by their appropriate attributes.
+**Better Saves.** Their saving throw scores decrease by one, making it easier to succeed on saving throws.
+For example, a first-level character has saving throw scores of 15, but reaching second level lowers them to 14, modified by their appropriate attributes.

-**Improved Attack Bonus.** Their attack bonus improves according to their level and their chosen [class](/classes).
+**Improved Attack Bonus.** Their attack bonus improves according to their level and chosen [class](/classes).

-**Gain Advancement Points.** They gain three <strong id="advancement-point">Advancement Points</strong> that they can spend on improving their [Skills](#skills) or [attributes](#Attributes).
-[Experts](/classes#expert) and [Partial Experts](/classes#partial-expert) gain an extra bonus Advancement Point to spend (via [Quick Learner](/classes#class-ability-quick-learner)), giving them four points each time they advance.
+**Gain Advancement Points.** Characters gain three <strong id="advancement-point">Advancement Points</strong>, which can be spent on improving [Skills](#skills) or [attributes](#Attributes).
+[Experts](/classes#expert) and [Partial Experts](/classes#partial-expert) gain an additional Advancement Point (via [Quick Learner](/classes#class-ability-quick-learner)), giving them four points per advancement.

 The cost for improving a skill is listed below.
-Every skill level must be purchased in order; to gain level 1 in a skill they need to pay one point for level 0 and then two points for level 1.
-They must be the requisite minimum level to increase a skill to certain levels.
-Less hardened Characters don’t have the focus and real-life experience to higher degrees of mastery.
+Every skill level must be purchased sequentially.
+For instance, to reach level 1 in a skill, they must first pay one point for level 0, then two points for level 1.
+Certain skill levels require minimum character levels:

 | Skill Level | Point Cost | Min Character Level |
 | ----------- | ---------- | ------------------- |